-The following accounting manual is intended to provide an overview of the accounting policies and procedures applicable to OCLAFCO.
+The following accounting manual is intended to provide an overview of the accounting policies and procedures applicable to OC LAFCO.

-This manual documents the financial operations of the organization.
+This manual document the financial operations of the organization.
 Its primary purpose is to formalize accounting policies and selected procedures for the accounting staff and to document internal controls.